 Note that the Name in your profile refers to your display name, which is different than your Username.

 Your Name appears in your profile and is shown with your activity in Disqus.
 Your username appears in the URL of your profile and is used for logging in.
 More information on the differences between your Display Name and your Username can be found here.

 Updating your Avatar

-You can manually update your avatar by uploading a picture from your computer, connecting to Disqus through Facebook or Twitter, or by selecting an existing Gravatar.
+You can manually update your avatar by uploading a picture from your computer, or by connecting to Disqus through Facebook or Twitter.
 All of these options can be found in the Profile settings shown above.

 Image upload requirements:

 Transparent avatars are not supported.
 We're working on that.

 In your Account Settings, you can update your email address, username, and password.

 Username - used in your unique profile address and for logging in, different than your Name

 Email - used for email notifications and for verifying your account.